Your question's - answered!

 Every non-Disc version of the Rohloff SPEEDHUB 500/14 can be converted for Disc Brake use.
 This converison requires the us of special tools to ensure the vital seal surfaces are not damaged by the process.
 As such, this can only be done at the Rohloff Service Department (Germany) or specially trained and equipped service partners and distributors (worldwide).
 The hub will therefore need to be shipped to one of these addresses for the converison to be completed.

 A list of worldwide Distributors and Service Partners can be found online in the Worldwide section.

-How quick the parts wear is down to how the product is used and cared for (pressure, dirt, weather and care).
+How quick these parts wear is down to how the product is used and cared for (pressure, dirt, weather and care).
 To guarantee the safe function, these parts must be replaced as soon as they are no longer capable of performing correctly.
-Let the workings of your bike be regularly checked over by a professional bike workshop.
+Let the function of your bicycle be regularly checked over by a professional bicycle workshop.